IMBUILDINGS/docs/reference-guide/people-counter/README.md

 This section contains information for all our variations of People Counters including our Office Occupancy Counters

+Please note that payload information for the EnOcean devices can be found in the chapter [EnOcean telegrams](#enocean-telegrams)

 ## Available settings

 ### General